 You can find mighty fine BBQ in Kansas City any day of the year, but the best of the best show up the first weekend of October.
 It’s the American Royal Barbecue Contest, known universally as the World Series of BBQ competitions.

-That’s when 500 of the best teams in North America are invited to compete in this prestigious event.
-Another 500 amateur teams may also join in the open division.
+That’s when the best teams in North America compete in this prestigious event.

 The resulting aroma of BBQ smokers that fills the air over Kansas City causes tummies to rumble and mouths to water for miles.
-It’s serious business with hundreds of thousands of dollars in prize money offered each year along with bragging rights that could turn a quiet mom-and-pop barbecue shack into a global destination.
+It’s serious business with hundreds of thousands of dollars in prize money.
+Bragging rights from an American Royal ribbon could turn a quiet mom-and-pop barbecue shack into a global destination.

 But there’s more than just barbecue teams tending their meat and beans this weekend.
 There are cooking demonstrations, a BBQ expo, a Kid’s Cue contest, music, a Texas Hold ’em tournament, and the induction ceremony into the Barbecue Hall of Fame, which is located in Kansas City.